-Three Law Library group study rooms in the underground addition, eleven Reading Room group study rooms, and one group study room in the Lower Level of the Commons are available for reservation.
-The Law Library group study rooms are on Sub-2 in rooms S-215, S-217, and S-221.
-The Reading Room study rooms are 300A, 300B, 300C, 300D, 300E, 300F, 300G, 300H, 300J, 300K, and 300L off the main area.
+Ten Reading Room group study rooms and one group study room in the Lower Level of the Commons are available for reservation.
+The Reading Room study rooms are 300B, 300C, 300D, 300E, 300F, 300G, 300H, 300J, 300K, and 300L off the main area.
 These study rooms have the same restrictions as the Reading Room (no food, drinks only).
 The group study room in the Lower Level of the Commons is Hutchins B60B.
 Tables cannot be moved.

-View and make group study room reservations in the Group Study Room Online Reservations system.
+View Access Policies and make group study room reservations in the Group Study Room Online Reservations system.

 Some things to know: